rbeyer/kalasiris/README.rst

 classes (like ``Histogram``), and syntactic sugar (the *_k functions*).
 You don't get them by just grabbing ``kalasiris.py`` as described above.

-If you want *all* of the kalasiris library, but still don't want to go through some formal installation process, you can clone this repo, and then move (or copy) the whole ``kalasiris/`` directory (instead of just the ``kalasiris.py`` file inside of it) to your project, and then do the same thing as above, but now you can do more fun things.

 However, installation via pip or conda is so easy, and you're installing ISIS via conda already.